Get Started with Computer Security at Columbia

 - Turn on your operating system's automatic updates feature.
 Don't ignore it when it notifies you to install an update, especially security updates.

 - Select a secure password for your computer that is different from your UNI password.

 - Make sure your computer's built-in firewall is on at all times.

-- Download Symantec AntiVirus (free for current students) and set it to update automatically.
+- Download Malwarebytes (free for current students).
 You will need your UNI and password to do this.

 - Scan for and remove any viruses found on your computer.